11 Miscellaneous Topics

 labs(x = "Vehicle class", y = "Highway fuel economy (mpg)")

-Figure 11.3: Distribution of highway fuel economy by vehicle class (violin).
+Figure 11.4: Distribution of highway fuel economy by vehicle class (violin).

-It is common to overlay a boxplot on the violin to show the summary statistics alongside the distributional shape:
+It is common to overlay a boxplot on the violin to show summary statistics alongside the distributional shape:

-ggplot(mpg, aes(class, hwy)) +
+ggplot(mpg, aes(x = class, y = hwy)) +

 geom_violin(fill = "steelblue", alpha = 0.4) +